eireninja/webhook-api-worker/docs/security_audit.md

 - **✅ Strength**: The application uses token-based authentication via the `validateAuthToken` function.
 - **✅ Strength**: API keys are securely stored in a D1 database.
-- **✅ Strength**: IP-based access controls have been implemented to restrict access to authorized TradingView IPs.
+- **✅ Strength**: Universal IP-based access controls implemented as middleware now protect all routes.
+- **✅ Strength**: Defense-in-depth with layered security approach (IP validation first, then token authentication).
 - **⚠️ Medium**: No rate limiting for authentication attempts.
 - **⚠️ Low**: No session expiration for authentication tokens.